razenetwork/Raze_Network/README.md

 | 3. | Benchmark | Benchmark on the throughput and gas cost of the proposed modules |
 | 4. | Docker | We will provide a dockerfile to demonstrate the usage of our modules |

-### Milestone 1 Example — Implement Substrate Modules
+### Milestone 1 Example — Raze client implementation and integration
 * **Estimated Duration:** 1 month
 * **FTE:**  1
 * **Costs:** 0.75 BTC